kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 }
 ```

 The Kubebuilder team kindly marked as the place where we should put our code, so we will start the HTTP server there.
-Here we define a single handler function that return the string `"Hello, world!"` and start the server in a `goroutine`, since `http.Server.ListenAndServe()` is a blocking call.
+Here we define a single handler function that returns the string `"Hello, world!"` and start the server in a `goroutine`, since `http.Server.ListenAndServe()` is a blocking call.
 We use `os.Exit(1)` together with `log.Error()` instead of `panic()` the same way as in `cmd/main.go` for failures that make further continuation of the process impossible.
 We intentionally let the process die, since it will be restarted by Deployment anyway.
 Also, the convention is to start the error messages with lowercase letters.
 After the first reconciliation is done the HTTP server should be running on port `8000` and the logs of the controller-manager pod should contain the `"successfully reconciled"` message.

 ```go
 // internal/controller/scanner_controller.go